catboost/catboost/catboost/docs/en/concepts/c-plus-plus-api_dynamic-c-pluplus-wrapper.md

         make -f make/model_interface_static.CLANG50-LINUX-X86_64.makefile
         ```

-        The output directory for the shared library `libcatboostmodel.a` is `catboost/libs/model_interface/static`.
+        The output directory `catboost/libs/model_interface/static` will contain a pair of artifacts:
+         `libcatboostmodel.a` and `liblibcatboostmodel.o`.

     {% endlist %}